thebish0p/BackdoorCTF-2019-Writeups/Minecraft/README.md

 `{"self": "0006360358c874c74db5405a05f6a1f2292ef51a4259d680904fb9dff1c6065f", "hashalg": "sha256", "prev": "00059001dc03d12843d751d77380193db2744b20688709e4aa0b66aec25b663a", "data": 3266, "nonce": 9612}`

+So that for each element in our JSON array, we know which element is previous to it in the order they impose upon us.

 # Sorting `flag.enc`

 So first of all I had to sort the list by using the fact the we had a `prev` parameter.